Tejanshu9/stroke-risk-prediction/README.md

 Therefore, evaluation focuses on:

 - ROC-AUC
+- Precision
+- Recall
+- F1-score
-- Precision-Recall AUC
+- Confusion Matrix

-- Threshold tuning (best F1-score)
+For medical applications, **high recall is preferred** (catch most stroke-risk cases), and lower precision is acceptable.

-The final model is a **Logistic Regression** classifier with one-hot encoded categorical features and standardized numerical attributes.
+The final deployed model is a **Decision Tree Classifier** trained with recall-focused evaluation.

 ---